Prepared

 ART practitioners start the

-procedure by performing a specific biomechanical analysis of the athlete’s
+procedure by performing a specific biomechanical analysis of the athletes

+motion.
 This analysis is used to

 determine where specific restrictions are located along their entire kinetic chain.

 Your core area is the first place an ART practitioner will evaluate.
+After evaluation, appropriate ART protocols

 are then applied to remove restrictions and restore or improve function.